amwebexpert/etoolbox/README.md

 ## Roadmap (of next features)

 - CSV Viewer, see this [nice wrapper for displaying CSV data in a formatted table](https://github.com/phaniteja1/react-csv-viewer/blob/master/src/CsvInterface.js)
-- Code snippets online store with text search capatilities on keywords and programming language type
+- Code snippets online store with text search capabilities on keywords and programming language type
 - Suggests something or add your pull request!

 ## License

-This project is licensed under the MIT license, Copyright (c) 2020 André Masson.
+This project is licensed under the MIT license.
 For more information see `LICENSE.md`.

 ## Useful links